-Video and photo surveillance of an injured person is frequently employed by insurance companies to rebut claims of injuries in auto accident and personal injury cases.
-Florida courts have held that because of the public interest in exposing fraudulent claims, an injured party must expect that a reasonable investigation will be made by an insurance company after the filing of an injury claim.
-Insurance companies find that surveillance is effective at trial because it is easily understood by a jury, is persuasive, admissible under the rules of evidence, and often entertaining.
-It is most effective when used to impeach a person’s credibility as to the extent of his or her injuries.
+Is your auto accident case under surveillance by others?
+Video and photo surveillance of an injured person is frequently employed by insurance companies.
+They do this to rebut claims of injuries in auto accidents and personal injury cases.
+Florida courts have held that because of the public interest in exposing fraudulent claims.
+Thus, expect an insurance company to make a reasonable investigation after you file a personal injury claim.
+Insurance companies find that surveillance is effective at trial because it is easily understood by a jury.
+Also, surveillance is persuasive, accepted under the rules of evidence, and often entertaining.
+It is most effective when used to impeach a person’s credibility to the extent of his or her injuries.

-If you believe a private investigator caught you on video either at home or at work, do nothing different from what you normally would do.
+If you believe a private investigator caught you on video either at home or at work, do nothing different from what you would do.
 Don’t exaggerate your injuries for the sake of the camera.
-Take down as much information as you can gather about the surveillance, such as the license plate number of a suspect vehicle or general physical description of a suspected investigator, and report this information to your attorney.
+Record as much information as you can gather about the surveillance, such as the license plate number of a suspect vehicle or general physical description of a suspected investigator, and report this information to your attorney.
 Do not approach a suspected investigator or attempt to engage in any communication.